 You do not always have to prune your trees.
 If you want them shaped or you decide that you need to keep your tree neat then pruning is something that your tree can benefit from.

-Pruning can prevent disease, decay and damage.
-Most trees are best pruned when they are dormant during the winter, you can do this yourself or hire a tree company to take care of it for you.
+Pruning can prevent disease, decay, and damage.
+Most trees are best pruned when they are dormant during the winter, you can do this yourself or hire a tree company such as Fort Worth expert tree care service to take care of it for you.
 Some species like walnut trees need to be pruned in the summer to help reduce the risk of diseases.

 There are some common tree diseases, but these are most likely to attack larger adult trees rather than young trees.
 Frost damage is a common occurrence, so covering the roots of your young tree can help prevent it from being affected by a hard frost.